 How will the car parking be addressed?

-The proposed planning scheme controls will provide additional requirements and guidelines in respect to car parking for new private developments.
+The planning scheme controls, approved as part of Amendment C204 include additional requirements and guidelines in respect to car parking for new private developments.

-The new controls identify the need for commuter parking neat the South Morang Train Station, which is the responsibility of Public Transport Victoria (PTV).
+The Structure Plan also identify the need for commuter parking near the South Morang Train Station, which is the responsibility of Public Transport Victoria (PTV).

 When will development occur and new infrastructure be delivered?